TalariaSoftware/ncmanager-help/index.md

       </header>
       <div class='usa-card__body'>
         <p>
-        An agenda
-        lets everyone know
+        Agendas are the official notice
+        of neighborhood council meetings.
+        They say
-        what is going
+        what group is boing to meet,
+        when and where
+        the meeting will be held,
-        to be discussed
+        and what will be discussed
         in the meeting.
-        The Brown Act requires
-        that everything
-        that is going
-        to be discussed
-        appear on the agenda.
         </p>

         <p>
         This guide is designed
         to give you
         everything you need
-        to create agendas
+        to create excellent agendas
+        for your neighborhood council &mdash;
         that are complete
         and compliant
         with all